 How was Asbestos Used in Plaster?

-Plaster is a manufactured building material that starts as a thick, pasty mixture of minerals and water that dries into a solid, sturdy form.
+Plaster is a manufactured building material that starts as a thick, pasty mixture of minerals and water and dries into a solid, sturdy form.
 It is made using a wide variety of recipes depending on the location and application in which the plaster is to be used.
-For example, asbestos was often used in plaster because of its thermic properties both to insulate and serve as fire resistance.
+For example, asbestos was often used in plaster because of its thermic properties both to insulate and to serve as fire resistance.
 Plaster is also used functionally as light soundproofing and to provide a polished finish to interior walls, allowing for a more functional and aesthetic look.
 Other popular forms of plaster that could contain asbestos include cement, plaster of Paris, and lime.